 Take care not to put peace lilies in direct sunlight; rather, an east-facing window will provide sufficient indirect sunlight.
 Also, be sure to expose your plant to enough light.
 While they are tolerant of low light, too little light will prevent them from flowering.

 Bright, filtered light that avoids the intensity of noontime sunlight rays is the best light condition for your peace lily.
 If exposed to too much direct sunlight, their leaves can suffer from scorching and die.

 Is There A Season My Peace Lily Will Require More Light?

 Peace lilies need more light during growing seasons than during seasons when it is dormant.
 Of course, whether your plant grows and blooms or stays dormant depends – among other things – on how much light it receives.
 If you live far from the equator and want to avoid long dormant periods during the winter, you should consider artificial grow light for your plant.

 Although light is essential for your plant’s growth, be sure that with longer natural light exposure in the summertime, they are not in the path of direct sunlight.
 If this is unavoidable, try drawing a sheer curtain between the window and your peace lily during the times of day when the sunlight is direct to avoid harming your plant.

 What Happens If My Peace Lily Receives Too Much Light?

-If exposed to too much light, usually in the form of direct sunlight, your peace lily’s leaves will start to turn yellow, then brown, and eventually, they will curl up.
-If you notice these symptoms, move your peace lily away from direct sunlight, and prune dead leaf stalks close to the base of the plant.
+If exposed to too harsh light, usually in the form of direct sunlight, your peace lily’s leaves will start to turn yellow, then brown, and eventually, they will curl up.
+If you notice these symptoms, move your plant away from direct sunlight, and prune dead leaf stalks close to the base of the plant.

 Yellow leaves are still alive and can continue to grow, although they may not appear aesthetic.
 Therefore, you can consider letting them remain attached unless they turn brown.